 5. Lisa Cook

-Economist and nominee for the Federal Reserve Board of Governors
+Economist and member of the Federal Reserve Board of Governors

 A professor of economics and international relations at Michigan State University, Dr. Cook has spent her 20+ year career studying high-level policy and systems from the vantage point of those most vulnerable to them.
-Best known (and loved) for her work demonstrating how institutional racism and sexism block overall economic growth, she served on President Obama’s White House Council of Economic Advisers and, most recently, reviewed the Fed’s policies on the Biden transition team.
-The coverage of her nomination by President Biden earlier this year to serve on the Fed’s Board of Governors makes it pretty clear that she has all the right people nervous.
-If confirmed, she’ll be the first-ever (!)
-Black woman on the Fed’s board.
+Best known (and loved) for her work demonstrating how institutional racism and sexism block overall economic growth, she served on President Obama’s White House Council of Economic Advisers and reviewed the Fed’s policies on the Biden transition team.
+The coverage of her nomination by President Biden to serve on the Fed’s Board of Governors makes it pretty clear that she gets all the right people nervous.
+When she took office in May 23, she became the first-ever Black woman on the Fed’s board.

 “If economics is hostile to women, it is especially antagonistic to Black women … The only way we’re going to remain a competitive, energetic, knowledge-creating profession is to incorporate as many and as different ideas as we can, and leverage those ideas.”